The comb jelly, one of the oldest animals on Earth, can fuse with another

 By Amanda Schupak, CNN

-(CNN) — Late one summer night in 2023, Kei Jokura entered the marine biology lab at Woods Hole Oceanographic Institution in Massachusetts excitedly carrying a blob in a beaker.
+(CNN) — Late one summer night in 2023, Kei Jokura entered the Marine Biological Laboratory in Woods Hole, Massachusetts, excitedly carrying a blob in a beaker.
 The biologist had just come from the first floor, where tanks held a colony of gelatinous comb jellies.

 The blob was bigger than others, and it looked as though two of the jellies had merged into one.
 “I couldn’t believe my eyes at first,” recalled Jokura, who was then a postdoctoral researcher at the UK’s University of Exeter.